OpenVPN/terraform-provider-cloudconnexa/examples/resources/README.md

+# Purpose of path "examples/resources/*"
-# This folder is created per https://github.com/hashicorp/terraform-plugin-docs documentation and it is used to render/generate "Example Usage" block for "docs/resources/*" path
+This directory is created per https://github.com/hashicorp/terraform-plugin-docs documentation and it is used to generate "Example Usage" block for "docs/resources/*" path.